Kolah Ghermezi: Kolah Ghermezi va Bache Naneh

 The bullet-proof film that was released simultaneously with the movie, sold nearly 5 million in 18 cinemas on the first day, and unscrupulously sold 9 million tomans in the first day in 19 cinemas.
-In the same period of the same movie (the first day of the show), kolah Ghermezi and Bache nanneh sold 42 million tomans in the 9 cinemas that she sold.
+In the same period of the same movie (the first day of the show), Kolah Ghermezi and Bache Naneh sold 42 million tomans in the 9 cinemas that she sold.
 She was able to cross the border of 1 billion sales in 11 days after the show, and this was the only show in Tehran.
 And the statistics of cities were not yet clear.
 Many Iranian filmmakers predicted that this film would be the best-selling film of the year.

 Critics' Perspectives and Reasons for Popularity

 The pre-poplice is popular among its audiences.
 The behind-the-scenes footage of this collection is the world-renowned Fengizadeh, the blindfold of this character.
 She is speaking behind the scenes with a helmet, caressing her, arranging her hair, and hanging her victims, which may seem odd to others.
 Fennizadeh, who was the first to introduce a hat-trick With the young child who today has reached the height of his youth, he feels more emotional, as if his child is not big, and his only temperament is more modern.
 He still loves a capricorner like in the 1370s and has a passion for turning it around the camera like the first days.
 He believes that the bullet is the strangest puppet personality that came from the very beginning without being asked to come and lasting.
-He says that apart from the audience's interest in the hacker, this personality is not very attractive for the program's creator, and he says that he is not only himself, but also the other producers of the program, including Iraj Tahmaseb and Hamid Jebli, who is also a survivor and is part of the program production group.
+He says that apart from the audience's interest in the hacker, this personality is not very attractive for the program's creator, and he says that he is not only himself, but also the other producers of the program, including Iraj Tahmasb and Hamid Jebelli, who is also a survivor and is part of the program production group.
 He cites, for example, a quote from Iraj Tahmasb who says that this year he has a captcha when he asks him: "We need to have this program this year as well."